huseyineergin/stremio-compose-template/README.md

 ### Extra Setup

 The configurations outlined in this section are optional and serve to enhance the security of the environment.
 While not mandatory for basic server operation, implementing a private network tunnel is a recommended best practice for administrative access.
+Most of this section is based on ["How To Set Up WireGuard on Ubuntu 22.04"](https://www.digitalocean.com/community/tutorials/how-to-set-up-wireguard-on-ubuntu-22-04) by Jamon Camisso.

 #### Tunneling vs. Public Exposure